cambriannetwork/rl4finance/README.md

 ## Requirements

 - Python 3.8+
+- Conda (Miniconda or Anaconda)
-- See requirements.txt for package dependencies
+- See environment.yml for package dependencies